GiusyeAnastasia/project-site/Anastasia.md

 ?culturalEntity rdfs:label ?CulturalEntityLabel
 FILTER(REGEX(?CulturalEntityLabel , " Pietà ","i"))}
 ```
-This artwork wasn't found in ArCo
+**This artwork wasn't found in ArCo**

-## Triple connecting the entity to an existing subject
+**After the research in SPARQL, I turned to Large Language Models (LLMs) for further analysis.
+CHAT GPT and GEMINI seem to be the most reliable LLMs.​**

 _artwork 1_